nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 Once content and any metadata have been added, the transfer can be completed and the content is then **created** in the system.

 #### Transfer transition types
 Transitioning between the “upload” and “create” steps can be achieved in 2 ways: **automatically (auto-create)** or **manually**.
-Users can choose which option to use when creating the transfer from the transfer dashboard.
-It is possible to change from manual to auto-create after you start adding content to the transfer.  **Once you set the to auto-create, however, the transfer will behave as if you started in that way, and some limitations around modifying the transfer will apply**.
+Users can choose which option to use when creating the transfer from the transfer dashboard/transfer view.
+When creating a transfer from a "folderish" document in the browsing tree, the transition type defaults to **manual**.
+You can toggle it to auto-create **before adding content**.
+It is not possible to change from manual to auto-create (or vice versa) after you start adding content to the transfer.  **Once you set the to auto-create, some limitations around modifying the transfer will apply**.
+As long as the transfer is empty, you can change the transition type, but once you start adding content, the transition type is "locked".

 When auto-create is toggled/selected to be “on”, the user needs only to start the upload of the content to the transfer.
 Once the upload is completed, the system will automatically start the process to create the content in the system; no need to wait around simply to push a button.  **Before adding content** to the transfer, you can edit the **“common metadata”** which would apply to all items in the transfer.
 Users can, of course, decide not to include any metadata at all, and simply add content, too.